gmculp/rNYCclean/README.md

 # preview records
 head(df1)
  ```
-Perform a spell check on a data frame of NYC addresses with a street name dictionary built from DCP's PAD and SND datasets:
+Perform a spell check on a data frame of NYC addresses with a street name dictionary built from DCP PAD and SND datasets:
  ``` r
 # create a data frame of addresses
 ADDR <- c("1212 AMESTERDAM AVEN","253 BROADWY",